 - Regular sleeps and sensory soothing strategies will protect your baby’s immature brain from overstimulation, which leads to crying.

-- Don’t worry about spoiling your young baby by holding and soothing him.
+- Don’t worry about spoiling your young baby by holding and soothing them.